Research Themes

 Articles on Political Processes

-In 2021-2022, the AutoNorms team participated in three meetings of the United Nations Group of Governmental Experts (GGE) on emerging technologies in the area of lethal autonomous weapons systems (LAWS).
-The GGE meetings take place in Geneva and bring together delegations of state parties to the UN Convention on Certain
+The AutoNorms team regularly participates in meetings of the United Nations Group of Governmental Experts (GGE) on emerging technologies in the area of lethal autonomous weapons systems (LAWS).
+The GGE meetings take place in Geneva and bring together delegations of state parties to the UN Convention on Certain Conventional Weapons